ionos-cloud/crossplane-provider-ionoscloud/docs/compute/lan.md

 * `datacenterConfig` (object)
 	* description: DatacenterConfig contains information about the datacenter resource on which the lan will be created
 	* properties:
-		* `datacenterIdSelector` (object)
-			* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its datacenterId
-			* properties:
-				* `matchControllerRef` (boolean)
-					* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
-				* `matchLabels` (object)
-					* description: MatchLabels ensures an object with matching labels is selected.
 		* `datacenterId` (string)
 			* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
 It needs to be provided via directly or via reference.
 			* format: uuid